LouisJackman/language-x/README.md

   opt-in to each, similar to C11 features like VLAs.

 To consider later on:
-* Tuples.
-* Destructuring composite types.
-* Sequence destructuring.
-* Easier sum types; could be existing interface/class mechanism combined with `switch` enhancements.
+* What happens if a task does multiple selections with different types?
+Do messages of the wrong type get saved to be selected later on, or are messages always thrown away if the current blocking select does not support that type?
 * Parameterisable packages, perhaps a less powerful version of ML functors.
 * Matrix operations to implement for user types, even if builtins do not use them.
-See Python 3 for a version of this.
+See Python 3 for an implementation of this.
-* Variadic parameters and type parameters solely to deal with function forwarding; or could this be done differently?